Last updated December 7th, 2018.

 But what if I don’t have all of these skills right now?

-If you don’t believe you meet the requirements of all of these categories, you could still become the best financial advisor in the history of wealth management!
-People almost never have all of these skills mastered the day they start as a financial advisor – they are acquired and improved over time with thoughtfulness and hard work.
+If you don’t believe you meet the requirements of all of these categories, fear not!
+People almost never have all of these skills mastered the day they start as a financial advisor – they are acquired and improved over time with thoughtfulness, dedication to training, and hard work.
 Your success really depends on you and tapping into what interests you about the role.
 Being passionate about financial advice is the glue that holds it all together (and being passionate about the money you’ll make doesn’t hurt!).
 These are guidelines, not requirements: You grow with your challenges.
+Speaking of which..

 What are the challenges facing Financial Advisors?